N. K. Jemisin,

 Elatsoe is a YA fantasy novel I enjoyed tremendously thanks to great characters, a wonderful worldbuilding and magic system, and meaty themes.
 Eloghosa Osunde, Vagabonds!, Fourth Estate, 2022.

 Audiobook available.
-Vagabonds! is a remarkable magical realism story - or rather multiple stories of life in Lagos, and particularly stories of LGBTQIA+ persons and women.
-Adrian Tchaikovsky, City of Last Chances, Head of Zeus, 2022.
+Vagabonds! is a remarkable magical realism story - or rather multiple stories of life in Lagos, and particularly stories of LGBTQIA+ persons and women. |

 All reviews are spoiler free unless explicitly stated otherwise.